 We love the way this J Pull Kitchen from Wren Kitchens uses a shelving unit to create extra storage at the end of a row of kitchen cabinets; perfect for storing cook books.

-Choosing the right tiles is an important aspect of designing a kitchen and can make all the difference in terms of the final feel of a space.
-If you're dealing with a small, U-shaped kitchen, working with light coloured tiles is a well known design trick that will make the space feel larger and lighter.
+Choosing the best kitchen tiles is an important design aspect and can make all the difference in terms of the final feel of a space.
+If you're dealing with a small, U-shaped kitchen, working with light colored tiles is a well known design trick that will make the space feel larger and lighter.

 Typically more angular, U-shaped kitchens are perfect for channeling your love of all things, bright, bold and patterned.